philquist/claude-code-tips/README.md

 A quick tip for this one: if you want to copy and paste markdown content into a platform that doesn't accept it easily, you can paste it into a fresh Notion file first, then copy from Notion into the other platform.
 Notion converts it to a format that other platforms can accept.
 If regular pasting doesn't work, try Command + Shift + V to paste without formatting.

+## Tip 18: Use Notion to preserve links when pasting

+It turns out the reverse also works.
+If you have text with links from other places, let's say from Slack, you can copy it.
+If you paste it directly into Claude Code, it doesn't show the links.
+But if you put it in a Notion document first, then copy from there, you get it in markdown, which of course Claude Code can read.

-## Tip 18: Containers for long-running risky tasks
+## Tip 19: Containers for long-running risky tasks

 Regular sessions are more for methodical work where you control the permissions you give and review output more carefully.
 Containerized environments are great for `--dangerously-skip-permissions` sessions where you don't have to give permission for each little thing.
 You can just let it run on its own for a while.